 Meet the Moderators

-Krina is the Head of Accounting at a local non-profit, and has served on the board of the NRH Library for over three years.
+Krina is the Head of Accounting at a local non-profit, and has served on the board of the NRH Library for over four years.
 She consumes most of her books via audio while working on home remodeling projects or while walking her dog, Oliver.